 - National Insurance is charged individually from PAYE over the whole of the salary subject to thresholds and bands dissimilar from those used for PAYE.
 Generally, National Insurance is charged against income above £149 per week

 Monthly Take Home Pay Calculator

-Monthly Take Home Pay Calculator is a unique concept of calculating you take home pay per paycheck whether you’re doing any hourly based or daily based job in the UK.
-Take Home Monthly Pay Calculator of DNS has been updated with the latest tax rates implemented on April 2019 in the UK.
+Monthly Take Home Pay Calculator is a unique concept of calculating your take-home pay per paycheck whether you’re doing any hourly based or daily based job in the UK.
+Take-Home Monthly Pay Calculator of DNS has been updated with the latest tax rates implemented in April 2019 in the UK.